System Configuration

 Global Configuration: Usage Mode

-• trialonly: Free trial mode with daily call limits, no API Key required.
+• TrialOnly: Free trial access with daily rate limits.
+No API Key required.

-• forwardonly: A relay channel for users unable to directly connect to Google AI services.
-Requires an API Key, and access limits are based on the official quota of the user's API Key.
+• ForwardOnly: A relay service for users unable to connect to Google AI services directly.
+Requires a personal API Key; rate limits follow the official quotas associated with your key.

 Additional Notes: